If you don’t want it printed or broadcasted, DON’T SAY IT!

-Always avoid the appearance of cover up!
+Always avoid the appearance of hiding facts (a cover-up).

 Record all sensitive interviews.
-Assume all calls are being taped by the news people!
+Assume all calls are being taped by the news people.

-Be wary of still photographers and videographers– they are always shooting.
+Be wary of still photographers and videographers – they are always shooting.

 Don’t assume the interview is over until the TV camera crew drives away!

 Be alert for the “waiting” technique – Don’t fill “dead-air.”

 Try to be prepared for a media blitz – especially in highly sensitive cases.